-To "depassionate" knowledge does not give us a more objective world, it just gives us a world "without us"; and therefore, without "them"- lines are traced so fast.
-And as long as this world appears as a world "we don't care for," it also becomes an impoverished world, a world of minds without bodies, of bodies without minds, bodies without hearts, expectations, interests, a world of enthusiastic automata observing strange and mute creatures; in other words, a poorly articulated (and poorly articulating) world.5
+To "depassionate" knowledge does not give us a more objective world, it just gives us a world "without us"; and therefore, without "them"-lines are traced so fast.
+And as long as this world appears as a world "we don't care for," it also becomes an impoverished world, a world of minds without bodies, of bodies without minds, bodies without hearts, expectations, interests, a world of enthusiastic automata observing strange and mute creatures; in other words, a poorly articulated (and poorly articulating) world.

 A worldly intra-action with materials, objects, other animals and their perceptions, suggests forms of de-symbolization and disowning knowledge and notions of property, as well as providing the possibilities of a slower form of time-the time of materials.
-This involves reconnecting people with their ancient knowledge of directly caring for their own sustenance and food (and severing that from the corporate production of food, which can dramatically disempower humans in ways not seen in the past ten thousand years), as well as forms of de-growth, alternatives to financial exchange, as in time banks or barter economies, establishing possibilities for relations and intra-actions with all http://vincianedespret.blogspot.com/2010/04/body-we-care-for-figures-of-anthropo.html.
+This involves reconnecting people with their ancient knowledge of directly caring for their own sustenance and food (and severing that from the corporate production of food, which can dramatically disempower humans in ways not seen in the past ten thousand years), as well as forms of de-growth, alternatives to financial exchange, as in time banks or barter economies, establishing possibilities for relations and intra-actions with all things that are not digital, sharing artworks and objects from different places and times, objects that are not always filmic.